We will continue our reading of healing back pain written by who I like to call the legendary Dr John E Sarno.

 the psychological part of the problem is neglected even though it’s the basic cause in fairness.

-Some physicians make an attempt to say something about tension but it’s often of a superficial nature like you ought to take it easy you’re working
+Some physicians make an attempt to say something about tension myositis syndrome treatment but it’s often of a superficial nature like you ought to take it easy you’re working

 too hard pain syndromes look so physical.
 It is particularly difficult for doctors to consider the possibility that they might be caused by psychological factors and so they cling to the structural explanation in doing so however they are chiefly responsible for the pain epidemic that now exists in this country.

 If structural abnormalities don’t cause pain in the neck shoulder back and buttocks what does studies and clinical experience of many years suggest that these common pain syndromes are the result of a physiologic alteration in certain muscles nerves tendons and ligaments

 which is called the tension myositis syndrome.

 Psychology of TMS

 It is a harmless but potentially very painful disorder that is the result of specific common emotional situations.
 It is the purpose of this book to describe TMS in detail.

 It discusses who gets it and what parts of the body it occurs the various patterns of pain and the overall impact of TMS on people’s health and daily lives.
 We’ll talk about the psychology of TMS which is where it all begins its physiology and how it is treated conventional diagnosis and treatment will be reviewed and I will conclude with a chapter on the important interaction between mind and body and matters of health and illness any questions comments concerns before we get into the next section which is who gets TMS.